Part of the Checksmart chain · locations

 Visit CheckSmart

-Doctor's Verdict on CheckSmart
+Research Note on CheckSmart

-CheckSmart is best for Ohio consumers who need walk-in access to check cashing, money orders, wire transfers, or bill pay — particularly those who are unbanked or need weekend hours.
+CheckSmart is profile signals for Ohio consumers who need walk-in access to check cashing, money orders, wire transfers, or bill pay — particularly those who are unbanked or need weekend hours.
 The main caveat for anyone seeking a loan is that CheckSmart is a referral intermediary, not the actual lender, and no rates or terms are disclosed publicly, so borrowers must visit a store before knowing what they're being offered.

 • Unbanked or underbanked Ohio residents who need check cashing or money orders without a bank account